manojgayala/POPL1/Tutorial.md

 ```
 string b = a[6];	~ b gets "W"
 ```
-To obtain a sub-string, use the slicing operator ` a[i:j]  `, where [i:j] specifies the range as all the characters in a whose index is x such that i <= x <= j.
-Either index can be ommitted to imply, the beginning or the end of string as shown below:
+To obtain a sub-string, use the slicing operator ` a[i:j]  `, where [i:j] specifies the range of characters with index x such that i <= x <= j.
+Either index can be ommitted to imply the beginning or the end of string as shown below:
 ```
 string c = a[2:8];	~ c gets "llo Wor"
 string d = a[:5];	~ d get "Hello "
 string e = a[:];	~ as both ommited, e gets entire "Hello World"

 ```
 Strings are mutable, i.e. content in the strings can be modified without creating a new object.
 The size of the arrays holding the strings can change size dynamically to provide flexibility for the strings.
 ```
 string str1 = "Hello";